 Congress shall establish a National Voter Registration Authority, which will

-- create a national database of registered voters, to be shared with all jurisdictions that conduct elections,
+- create a national database of registered voters, to be shared with all authorized election officials in all jurisdictions,

 - prevent the national database of registered voters from unauthorized disclosure or access from unauthorized entities,

 - ensure that the national database of registered voters is used for no other purpose than voter registration, authentication, and authorization,

 - assign to each voter a unique Voter Identifier which remains with that voter for life.
 This unique Voter Identifier cannot be used for any purpose other than voting,

 - ensure that every registered voter has only one unique Voter Identifier,

 - maintain for each voter both their legal (voting) address and current contact information,

 - accept and process voter registration applications from all eligible citizens,

 - automatically register each citizen to vote upon their 18th birthday,

 - automatically register each citizen to vote, or verify his/her earlier registration, whenever a citizen interacts with a state or federal government entity,